mvonhasselbach/WindchillCustomizationInstaller/customization/doc/HowTo.md

 - Auto generated overview page of installed Customizations

-# Installation {#custom-id}
+# Installation

-To install the Generic Installer download the installer.zip from the [Releases link](../../releases) on the right and extract it to <wt.home>.
+To install the Generic Installer download the installer.zip from the [Releases link](../../../../releases) on the right and extract it to <wt.home>.

 ##